timharek/everyday-privacy/report.md

 I chose to use the most common and popular services, as these are well known and they can often be overlooked in terms of security and privacy, specifcally Facebook, Instagram and Snapchat, or even more specifically Facebook Inc. and Snap Inc. They are all social networks, and function in different ways.

 <!-- Explain what each service is -->
 Snap Inc. is camera company, they provide fast and fun ways to express yourself, live in the momemnt, learn about the world and have fun together.
-Facebook Inc. is a technology company that offers services in their social network ecosystem, i.e. Facebook and Instagram.
+Facebook Inc. is a technology company that offers services in their social network ecosystem, i.e. Facebook, Instagram and WhatsApp.

-Disclaimer: The website has more than these services, they are more a proof of concept in order to show what the website would look like with information from all of the services.
+Disclaimer: The project-website has more than these services, they are more a proof of concept in order to show what the website would look like with information from all of the services.

 ## Privacy policies
 <!-- TODO -->